What’s the weather like on Baikal lake? / When to come? / What are the seasons?

 What are the official seasons at the lake?

 There are two options for you to choose from.
 And we do like both: Summer and Winter.
 It is a real miracle.
-Most of the travellers visit the lake during the summer.
+Most of the travelers visit the lake during the summer.
 We count it as a calendar summer starting from June to September.

 It is also the busiest season because it is warm and there is a little rain.
 The “hot spots” of Baikal (Maloe more on Olkhon island, Chivyrkuiskiy bay near Ust-Barguzin) are overcrowded with tourists.
 The bays accessible by car are transformed into the real tent towns.
-So, don’t hesitate to walk several kilometres out of the busy place and road and you will find the deserted beach or hidden glade.
+So, don’t hesitate to walk several kilometers out of the busy place and road and you will find the deserted beach or hidden glade.
 If you are coming not for camping be sure to book it in advance.

 The End of August is usually rainy.
 September seems to be warm enough to travel to the lake, however, the water of the lake will be already too cold to swim.
 Trips during October and November are less popular due to unpredictable weather conditions.
 In such a case, do not bypass the nearest to the lake big city – Irkutsk.
 It can surprise you with very specific cuisine and fascinating history.
-Our Bites and sites tour was designed especially for those travellers, who have very limited time in the city.
+Our Bites and sites tour was designed especially for those travelers, who have very limited time in the city.

 The number of tourists who wish to check what Siberian winter is and how transparent ice of the lake looks like is increasing each year.
 From November to January Baikal is getting colder and freezes completely at the end of January.
 That is when the winter season starts.
 At the end of January till April it’s high time to walk on it and even drive across or go ice-trekking or ice-skating till the mid-March.

-No matter what season you are coming it is always better to explore the region with a local guide on our Lake Baikal adventure tour, who can suggest you what clothes to take.
+No matter what season you are coming it is always better to explore the region with a local guide on our Lake Baikal adventure tour, who can suggest to you what clothes to take.
 Be prepared and enjoy your trip!

 This post is written by Ekaterina, local guide